SirGFM/midi-go-key/README.md

 # The first input in a sequence is ignored if its velocity is less than 20 (considering that it goes from 0 to 128),
 # but the following ones may be as light as you want.
 ch=9 ev=0x30 key=D thres=20 REPEAT 100 10

+# Do a Repeated hold on a Sequence of inputs on MIDI event 45 (i.e., hex 2d),
+# holding the current key down if the event is repeated every 100 milliseconds.
+# On the first (or only) event, the key is released after 10 milliseconds.
+# The sequence starts on the named parameter 'key' (i.e., the up arrow key), and advances clockwise
+# (thus, up/right, right, right/down, etc) whenever the MIDI event 43 (i.e., hex 2b) is received.
+# If the MIDI event 48 (i.e., hex 30) is received instead, the sequence moves counter-clockwise.
+# Additionally, MIDI event 38 (i.e., hex 26) can be used to reset back to the initial key (i.e., the up arrow key).
+ch=9 ev=0x2d key=UP thres=20 REPEAT-SEQUENCE 100 10 0x30 0x2b 0x26 str=UP,RIGHT;RIGHT;RIGHT,DOWN;DOWN;DOWN,LEFT;LEFT;LEFT,UP
 ```

 Numbers may be written in any format, as long as they are properly prefixed.